 For the purposes set out in the ‘How we use your personal information’ section above, we may share your personal information with the following categories of third parties, some of whom we appoint to provide services, including:

-We may transfer personal data outside the European Economic Area (“EEA”) where adequate protection measures are in place in compliance with data protection laws.
-For example, this may be in relation to an international assistance task to protect your life, render medical assistance following an incident, or where we are sharing information with our colleagues or third party service providers who operate outside the EEA in order to fulfill our obligations to protect you through emergency response.
+From time to time and where circumstances require it, we may transfer personal data outside the European Economic Area (“EEA”) where adequate protection measures are in place in compliance with data protection laws.
+For example, this may be in relation to an international assistance task to protect life, render medical assistance following an incident, or where we are sharing information with our colleagues or third party service providers who operate outside the EEA in order to fulfil our obligations to protect you through emergency response.

 We also use IT Service providers based outside the EEA who provide us with software, maintenance and support in order for us to better provide you with our services.
 We ensure that any related transfers are either subject to an adequacy decision or are protected by the Commission approved Standard Contractual Clauses.

 We strive to provide you with choices around what marketing communications you receive from us.
 To ensure that we continue to provide you with the most relevant information, you can review and update your marketing preferences at any time by clicking ‘unsubscribe’ or ‘manage preferences’ in any of our emails.